 And up the A30, about 45 minutes’ drive is Truro, Cornwall’s County Town.
 This is where you’ll find the big high street stores and including a flagship Marks & Spencers.
 There are also independent stores here: try Uneeqa on Boscowan Street for homewares and gifts, check out the Lemon Street Market (open daily) for food, gifts and clothing or drop in to the Saturday stall-holders market on Lemon Quay.
 Truro Cathedral is a beautiful example of Victorian architecture and the small but interesting Royal Cornwall Museum is also worth a visit, followed by tea and cake in the cafe next door.

-If you’re looking to pick up food supplies closer to home, then Helston & Hayle are 10 minutes to the south and north of Pengelly respectively.
+If you’re looking to pick up food supplies to enjoy in your self-catering accommodation, then Helston & Hayle are 10 minutes to the south and north of Pengelly respectively.
 You can take your choice from Sainsburys, Tesco and Lidl in Helston or M&S, ASDA and Lidl in Hayle.
 If you’re looking for local and organic, then check out Trevaskis Farm Market, open from 8-8 daily (including Sundays) and less than 10 minutes’ drive from Pengelly.
 Trevaskis has a lovely range of high quality, local produce including fruit, vegetables, meat, dairy, eggs, baked goods and general supplies.